 The Magic Realm is a separate hidden neighborhood that is accessed through the portal found in the upper left hand side of the Glimmerbrook map.
 Once the portal is found, Sims can click on it to enter the Magic Realm.

 ❗ Spellcasters with a Glimmerstone in their inventory can click on it to travel to the Magic Realm instantly.
-It does not have an option work to return home though.
+It does not have an option that works to return home though.

 Once a Sim confirms they want to enter the portal and head into the Magic Realm, they will arrive at the headquarters of this neighborhood.
 Upon looking around, Sims will be greeted with meteor showers and aurora borealis.